Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/logic/if-else.md

 ### Variable
 This is the `Argument` name to test

-> If you are still using v0.14 or belowm do not use % symbols in the variable name, for v0.15 and up it % symbols will be ignored in the Variable name
+> If you are still using v0.14 or below do not use % symbols in the variable name, for v0.15 and up it % symbols will be ignored in the Variable name
 {.is-info}

 ### Operator